m0rtalis/Einsatzleitplatz/README.md

 Import order and formatting, java below, static very bottom

+### Testing Strategy

+Realistically most tests will be integration tests.

+#### Unit Tests
+Test one specific unit in isolation.

+Files are named "xxxTests"

+#### Integration Tests
+Test Components.
+With the database setup but usually skip the controller layer.

+Files are named "xxxIntTests"

+#### Functional Tests
+Test the API, expect for test setup only communication is via the API.

+Files are named "xxxFuncTests"

 ## Frontend

 Right now only working on success path and forcing all undefined away with !